plone/documentation/working-with-content/managing-content/ploneformgen/sql_crud.rst

 * The ability to add an SQL database connection and Z SQL Methods via the Zope Management Interface and to understand what they do.
 If you've never read the Relational Database Connectivity chapter of the Zope Book, take some time now to do it; it's fundamental.

-* Simple Python scripting via the ZMI.
+* Simple Python scripting via the Zope Management Interface (ZMI).
 Read the python-based scripts portions of the Advanced Zope Scripting chapter of the Zope Book if you're new to this vital Zope/Plone development skill.

 Our basic steps will be to: